International students walking together on campus

 How can I find someone to talk to about my major?

 A complete listing of all majors and programs of study can be found at ua.edu/majors or courseleaf.ua.edu.
-Links to the specific departments can be found on these websites, with contact information given as well.
-Below is a listing of each college on campus with contact information.
+Links to the specific departments can be found on these websites, along with contact information.
+Below is a listing of each college on campus with contact details:

 How can I determine which credits will transfer from my current institution to The University of Alabama?